-Increased range of motion means that you can move the muscle further under tension than you would normally be able to.
+Increased range of motion means that you can move a muscle further under tension than you would normally be able to.
 An obvious example is something like the push-up.
-By performing a push up on gymnastic rings, you’ll be able to dip your upper body much lower than your hands.
+By performing a push-up on gymnastic rings, you’ll be able to dip your upper body much lower than your hands.
 This results in more microtears, more tension, and more time under tension.
 In other words?
 More pec development!

-Increased range of motion means that you can move the muscle further under tension than you would normally be able to..
+Increased range of motion means you can move a muscle further under tension than you would normally be able to.

 Likewise, gymnastic rings provide options for exercises that would otherwise be impossible.
 For instance, you can perform a bodyweight pec fly by leaning into the rings with the arms wide apart and then pressing them together.

-Similarly, suspended mountain climbers work the body in a significantly different way as compared with their grounded counterparts.
+Similarly, suspended mountain climbers work the body differently compared with their grounded counterparts.

 The inherent instability of gymnastic ring exercises

 But the final and most important piece of the puzzle is the instability.
 A gymnastic rings workout puts you on a surface that wants to squirm and move around underneath you.
-This makes it a challenge to try and keep your body steady as you perform the movements, and that in turn involves the “stabilizer muscles” in the shoulders, core, and hips.
+This makes it a challenge to try and keep your body steady as you perform the movements, which involves the “stabilizer muscles” in the shoulders, core, and hips.

-When you perform a gymnastic ring push up, you need to engage the shoulders in order to avoid letting the rings slip out from underneath you.
+When you perform a gymnastic ring push up, you need to engage the shoulders to avoid letting the rings slip out from underneath you.

-When you perform a gymnastic ring push up, you need to engage the shoulders in order to avoid letting the rings slip out from underneath you.
-The aim is to become rigid so as to keep them in a “stacked” position.
+When you perform a gymnastic ring push-up, you need to engage the shoulders to avoid letting the rings slip out from underneath you.
+The aim is to become rigid to keep them in a “stacked” position.